likegun/math-combination/README.md

 	//Get all conditions that conbine two element of the the arr(different order same condition and element can repeat) combination.cmnWithRepetition(arr, 2)

 ---

+### Note
+Only support for array of String or Number

+---

 ### See [test](https://github.com/likegun/math-combination/blob/master/test/index.js) for more details